FRI Phase 2 Specific Questions

 When will awards be announced and when will funds be available?

-We expect that awards will be announced by the end of November 2022 and providing we have the Form W-9 and all necessary signed documents; funds will be released in December 2022 or January 2023.
+Awards were announced via email on December 9, 2022.
+Providing we have the Form W-9 and all necessary signed documents; funds will be released in December 2022 or January 2023.

 What are the reporting requirements from MTI?